openbmc/docs/rest-api.md

 ## HTTP DELETE operations
 DELETE operations are for removing instances.
-Only DBUS objects (instances) can be removed.
-If the underlying DBUS object implements the `org.openbmc.Object.Delete` interface the REST server will call it.
+Only D-Bus objects (instances) can be removed.
+If the underlying D-Bus object implements the `org.openbmc.Object.Delete` interface the REST server will call it.
 If `org.openbmc.Object.Delete` is not implemented, the REST server will return a HTTP 403 (Forbidden) error.